artanzand/artanzand.github.io/_posts/2022-02-24-sematic-segmentation.md

 - next_layer: The tensor that will go into the next block.
 - skip_connection: The tensor that will go into the matching decoding block.

 Here is a reduced version of the encoder block in Tensorflow.
+I am initializing my kernels with [he_normal](https://www.tensorflow.org/api_docs/python/tf/keras/initializers/HeNormal).
+Also note that when `max_pooling` is set to `True`, the next_layer will be the output of the MaxPooling layer, but the skip_connection will be the output of the previously applied layer.
+Else, both results will be identical. `max_pooling` will be set to false in the fifth encoder block where the resultant tensor is directly fed into the decoder block.

 ```python
 def encoder_block(inputs=None, n_filters=32, dropout=0, max_pooling=True):